 Also, enable Shake mouse pointer to locate.

-You may also launch Siri from top right in the menu bar or press and hold Command (⌘) + Space Bar.
+You can also launch Siri from the top right of the menu (or touch) bar or press and hold Cmd (⌘) + Space Bar.
 Now ask Siri ‘Increase mouse pointer size.’

-If you repeatedly face the issue of mouse cursor disappearance, then try disabling or uninstalling any third party screensaver apps you use.
+If your cursor keeps disappearing on Mac, try disabling or uninstalling any third-party screensaver apps you use.

-Accessibility features are beneficial, but they may cause little interferences here and there.
-Disabling keyboard shortcuts to zoom is a good hack to address mouse cursor automatically hiding.
+Accessibility features are beneficial, but they may cause little issues here and there.
+Disabling keyboard shortcuts to zoom is a good hack to address a mouse that’s suddenly up and gone.

 Launch System Preferences → Accessibility → Zoom → make sure everything is unchecked here.

-If you are using a non-Apple peripheral, visit their website or ask the company if there are any pending drivers update to improve compatibility and fix glitches.
+If you’re using a non-Apple brand peripheral, visit their website or ask the company if there are any pending driver updates to improve compatibility and fix glitches.

-Replace the removable battery or charge your Mouse and Trackpad if it has a rechargeable internal battery.
+Replace the removable batteries or charge your mouse and Trackpad if it has a rechargeable internal battery.

 If none of the solutions worked for you, try restarting your macOS device.
 A restart usually fixes these temporary issues.
-Click on the Apple logo () from top left and select Restart.
+Click on the Apple logo from the top left and select Restart.

 Reset the NVRAM or PRAM and SMC